-Lay a thread (or several threads, or even something thicker such as string), along the line to be sewn with your thumb.
+Lay a thread (or several threads, or even something thicker such as string), along the line to be sewn.
 Then take small stitches over it at regular intervals to hold it in place.
 To neaten the ends of the thread being couched take them to the back of the fabric and secure.